 - Use a firewall.
 If you are using Windows XP or Vista, enable the Windows Firewall.
 If you have a Mac, enable the built-in firewall.
 If you have the means to install a corporate firewall that protects the PC’s within your network that is most certainly recommended as well.

 - Avoid fake anti-malware.
-Don’t buy anti-malware software advertized in pop-up ads.
-Legitimate software isn’t sold this way.
+Don’t buy anti-malware software advertised in pop-up ads.

 The money mule may keep a commission for performing the transfer or wire.
 The victims of these scams may not only have their bank accounts closed and financial reputation ruined, but are often left financially responsible for returning the stolen funds.